 Kept will debut at PAX Australia, in the Melbourne Convention Centre, which runs from 4-6 November this year.
 Come and find us at booth PR07 (see the floor plan below) to try out what is sure to be one of the most compelling virtual reality experiences to date.

 Don’t forget to register for updates to Kept and other S1T2 projects by subscribing to our newsletter below.
-Alternatively visit the Kept website for more information, or contact us direct at for any exclusive demonstrations requests.
+You can also visit the Kept website for more information, contact us direct at for any exclusive demonstrations requests, and follow the team via our social channels on Instagram and Twitter.

 Work on Kept was carried out by the entire S1T2 team however special mentions goes out to Inge Berman and Stephen O’Callaghan from AIE for art design and Ben Romalis for work on music composition.